OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>03</td>
-      <td>The restriction element specifies the base datatype that the enumeration is restricted to.
+      <td>The <span style="font-family: 'Courier New'">restriction</span> element specifies the <span style="font-family: 'Courier New'">base</span> datatype that the enumeration is restricted to.
 Simple datatypes are restricted to xsd:string.</td>
     </tr>
     <tr>
       <td>07-12, 18-23</td>
-      <td>The documentation element should describe the lexical space and value space of the datatype and should reference external specifications, when possible, to assist implementers.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element should describe the lexical space and value space of the datatype and should reference external specifications, when possible, to assist implementers.
 Permitted operations should also be well defined for the value space of the datatype along with error conditions.
 Two other good examples of a well-defined OVAL datatypes include ipv4_address and version.</td>
     </tr>
   </tbody>
 </table>